openfheorg/openfhe-development/docs/assets/sphinx_rsts/misc/governance.rst

     * The candidate pre-release has been tested independently by members of the community and no severe issues have been reported.
-Also no severe issues have been reported by the PALISADE Maintainers team.
+Also no severe issues have been reported by the OpenFHE Maintainers team.

     * Sufficient time has passed for such independent review to occur.
 The duration of this review period is up to the judgement of the